Our Programs

 Third RefuShe cohort in April-July 2024 with 15 participants, establishing ongoing refugee support.

-New partnership with HIAS in April-July 2024, serving 20 refugee participants in camp and urban settings.
+New partnership with HIAS in Spring-Summer 2024, serving 20 refugee participants in camp and urban settings.

 Second Polish cohort in May-August 2024 with 12 Ukrainian refugee women, expanding regional reach.